Adaptive False Discovery Rate Control for Heterogeneous Data: Introduction

-This paper combines approaches for exhausting the $\alpha$ and exploiting heterogeneity and shows that the resulting methodology performs favorably over competing methods.
-The general procedure is developed in Sections \ref{sec 2} - \ref{sec 5}.
-Section \ref{sec 2} introduces a weighted adaptive multiple decision function (WAMDF) framework and a random effects model that can accommodate many types of heterogeneity, including, but not limited to, those mentioned above.
-Additionally, tools which facilitate implementation of the proposed WAMDF, such as weighted $p$-values, are developed.
-Section \ref{sec 3} derives optimal weights and explores their operating characteristics.
-Section \ref{sec 4} introduces the ``asymptotically optimal'' WAMDF for asymptotic FDP control and Section \ref{sec 5} provides a WAMDF for exact (nonasymptotic) FDR control.
+The objective of this paper is to provide a general approach for exploiting heterogeneity without sacrificing efficient FDR control.
+The idea is to combine adaptive FDR methods for exhausting the $\alpha$ with weighted procedures for exploiting heterogeneity using a decision theoretic framework.
+Sections \ref{sec 2} - \ref{sec 5} provide the general framework.
+Section \ref{sec 2} introduces multiple decision functions (MDFs) and a random effects model that can accommodate many types of heterogeneity including, but not limited to, those mentioned above.
+Tools which facilitate easy implementation of MDFs, such as weighted $p$-values, are also developed.
+Section \ref{sec 3} derives optimal weights for the random effects model and Section \ref{sec 4} introduces an asymptotically optimal weighted adaptive multiple decision function (WAMDF) for asymptotic FDP control.
+Section \ref{sec 5} provides a WAMDF for exact (nonasymptotic) FDR control.

-Asymptotic assessment is in Sections \ref{sec 6}.
-It is shown that, under a weak dependence structure, WAMDFs dominate other MDFs, asymptotically, in terms of both their FDP and power.
-Specifically, they are less conservative in that, asymptotically, their FDP is always larger than the FDP of their unadaptive counterpart.
-Further, sufficient conditions are provided under which WAMDFs provide asymptotic FDP control and exhaust the $\alpha$.
-It is shown that these conditions are satisfied in a variety of settings, such as when optimal weights are utilized, when weights are positively correlated with optimal weights, or even in a worst case scenario where the employed weights are independent of optimal weights.
-As a corollary, we see that the (linear) unweighted adaptive procedure in \cite{Sto04} is $\alpha$-exhaustive and hence is competitive with (unweighted) nonlinear procedures in \cite{Fin09}.
-The notion of ``asymptotically optimal'' is formalized as well.
-Simulation studies in Section \ref{sec 7} demonstrate that WAMDFs are more powerful than competing MDFs even if the employed weights are only positively correlated with optimal weights.
+Assessment in Sections \ref{sec 6} and \ref{sec 7} reveals that, under a weak dependence structure, WAMDFs dominate other MDFs even when weights are misspecified.
+Specifically, Section \ref{sec 6} shows that the asymptotic FDP of a WAMDF is larger than the FDP of its unadaptive counterpart, yet less than or equal to the nominal level $\alpha$.
+Sufficient conditions for ``$\alpha$-exhaustion'' are provided and shown to be satisfied in a variety of settings.
+For example, unweighted adaptive MDFs in \cite{Sto04} and certain asymptotically optimal WAMDFs are $\alpha$-exhaustive.
+In fact, $\alpha$-exhaustion is achieved even in a worst-case-scenario setting, where employed weights are generated independently of optimal weights.
+Simulation studies in Section \ref{sec 7} demonstrate that WAMDFs are more powerful than competing MDFs as long as the employed weights are positively correlated with optimal weights, and only slightly less powerful in the worse-case-scenario weighting scheme.

-In Section \ref{sec 8}, it is demonstrated via the analysis of the data in Table \ref{data}, that WAMDFs can be useful for exploiting heterogeneity in practical applications, even if parameters for the random effects model are not precisely known.
-Concluding remarks are in Section \ref{sec 9}.
-Technical proofs and additional detail regarding the data analysis in Section \ref{sec 8} are in a Supplementary section.